-- 1. The display needs to enter the brightness programming mode.
-To do this, press and hold the BATT button; the display will show the battery voltage. - 2.
-While continuing to hold the BATT button, press and hold the BLACK button.
+- The display needs to enter the brightness programming mode.
+To do this, press and hold the BATT button; the display will show the battery voltage. - While continuing to hold the BATT button, press and hold the GREY button.
 Continue to hold both buttons for approximately 5 seconds until the display shows "bri" to indicate the brightness programming mode.
-When this occurs, release both buttons. - Press the BLACK tank button to increase brightness, or the FRESH tank button to decrease brightness - 4.
-When the display shows the correct brightness, press the BATT button to exit the programming mode.
+When this occurs, release both buttons. - 3.
+Press the GREY tank button to increase brightness, or the FRESH tank button to decrease brightness - 4.
+When the display shows the correct brightness, press the BATT button to exit the programming.